-- Acting for both land owners and developers in relation to both residential and commercial development projects.
+- Acting for land owners or property developers in relation to both residential and commercial development projects

 Landlord and Tenant

-- Advising both landlords and tenants in relation to the taking of and the grant of commercial leases of all form of commercial property.
+- Advising landlords and tenants in relation to the taking of and the grant of commercial leases of all form of commercial property

 Real Estate Finance

-- Acting for both lenders and borrowers in relation to the taking and granting of security over all forms of commercial property.
+- Acting for lenders or borrowers in relation to the taking and granting of security over all forms of commercial property

-- Acting for sellers and buyers of all forms of commercial investment property.
+- Acting for sellers or buyers of all forms of commercial investment property

 Property related Pension Schemes